GioF71/librespot-docker/README.md

 ALSA_MIXER_INDEX|0|alsa mixer index, Index of the cards mixer.
 Defaults to 0.
 QUIET||Only log warning and error messages.
 Y or y to disable VERBOSE||Enable verbose output.
+Y or y to disable PROXY||Use a proxy for HTTP requests.
+Proxy should be an HTTP proxy in the form http://ip:port, and can also be passed using the all-lowercase http_proxy environment variable.
+AP_PORT||Connect to an AP with a specified port.
+If no AP with that port is present a fallback AP will be used.
+Available ports are usually 80, 443 and 4070.
-Y or y to disable PUID|1000|For pulseaudio mode.
+PUID|1000|For pulseaudio mode.
 Set the same as the current user id PGID|1000|For pulseaudio mode.
 Set the same as the current group id